Indoor dining set to resume in Philadelphia on Sept. 8, but restrictions remain

 "We need to follow what we are being asked to do by the health department," Kenney said.
 "I beg you to follow the rules."

-Indoor dining will be capped at 25% capacity, with tables with a maximum number of four seats, Health Commissioner Dr. Thomas Farley said.
+Indoor dining will be capped at 25% capacity, with tables allowing a maximum number of four seats, Health Commissioner Dr. Thomas Farley said.

 Farley said all servers must wear face masks and face shields.
 Bar seating will not be allowed and alcohol must be served with food.